How to Charge VAT on the Dividend Income?

 According to the Federal Tax Authority of the United Arab Emirates (UAE), financial services like bank deposit interest are exempt from VAT, subject to certain conditions.
 Similarly, dividend income is received for the shares held in the company without any exchange of services or goods.

 The basis on which the dividend income can be taxable or not is dependent on whether there is any supply of services or goods.
-Since the dividend income does not involve any supply, it is considered passive income.
+Since the dividend income does not involve any supply, it is considered a passive income.

 Hence, the payment or collection of interest or dividends is considered a financial service under VAT law and is free from VAT.